Springlike warmth, which set records in the West, to become entrenched in the East

 Warm temperatures to last

-In the longer-term, it doesn’t appear that any brief cool-down in the East will temper a more persistent tendency toward unseasonable warmth.
+In the longer term, it doesn’t appear that any brief cool-down in the East will temper a more persistent tendency toward unseasonable warmth.

 The National Oceanic and Atmospheric Administration’s Climate Prediction Center is predicting a high likelihood of milder-than-average temperatures from the Plains eastward through at least Nov.
 19.